Find out what's new in Visual Components 4.6!

-Check out the Research, Development and Innovation EU-founded projects that Visual Components has been participating in.
+Check out the R&D+I EU-founded projects that Visual Components has been participating in.

-Find our latest blog posts, in-depth articles, case studies and insightful eBooks on one page.
+Find our latest blog posts, in-depth articles, case studies, videos, press releases and insightful eBooks all on one page!

-Read our musings about all things manufacturing, get the latest on Visual Components products, and discover tips and tricks about how to get the most out of our products and platform.
+Read the latest on Visual Components products, and discover tips and tricks about how to get the most out of them.

 Download our latest eBooks covering relevant topics in manufacturing simulation technology.

-Find trade shows and other activities where Visual Components will be participating.
+Find out the trade shows and other activities where Visual Components will be participating in.

 We are one of the pioneers of the 3D manufacturing simulation industry.
 Check out our story.